Indulge in the delectable delight of garlic cheese biscuits that perfectly combine the savory flavors of garlic and cheese in every bite.

-I also want to bring you very doable recipes and decor ideas that are easy to throw together for a quick gathering to bring it all together.
-In this instance, we hosted a low-key brunch with my (very eligible… see what I did there…) brother and Jared’s family at our house this past Sunday in our dining room at home.
+So we want to bring you very doable recipes and decor ideas that are easy to throw together for a quick gathering.
+In this instance, we hosted a low-key brunch with our family in our newly renovated dining room at home.

-Maybe it’s the Southern gal in me, but you can’t have a brunch without biscuits, right?!
-I made SUPER easy garlic & herb Boursin cheese biscuits to accompany a few other staples…
+Maybe it’s the Southern gal in us, but you can’t have a brunch without biscuits, right?!
+We made SUPER easy garlic & herb Boursin cheese biscuits to accompany a few other staples.

 When it comes to our parties, it’s usually a family affair.
 If someone offers to help with something, we always take them up on it!